renanmbonfa/renanmbonfa/README.md

 - 👯 I’m looking to collaborate on Machine Learning and IA Projects

-- 💬 Ask me about coding and engineering
+- 💬 Ask me about Coding and Engineering

 - 📫 How to reach me: www.linkedin.com/in/renan-bonfá-a63600147